MerylLiu/M-Aop/README.md

 # M-Aop
-The M#Aop is a AOP framework,which was implemented by MSIL Injection
+The M#Aop is a AOP framework,which was implemented by MSIL Injection and MSBuild Task